-The carbon-fibre composite monocqoue and running gear were nearly identical to the XJR-9's.
+The carbon-fiber composite monocoque and running gear were nearly identical to the XJR-9's.
 Power was from a 6-liter V12 engine that offered approximately 450 horsepower.
-It was mated to a TWR six-speed gearbox that had been developed for LeMans racing, but never used.
-A five-speed, all synchromesh gearbox was optional.
+It was mated to a TWR six-speed gearbox that had been developed for LeMans racing but never used.
+A five-speed, all-synchromesh gearbox was optional.
 The bodywork and chassis were composed of carbon fibre and Kevlar composites.
 Although it was a road-going car, it was built to comply with 1990 Group C regulations, with a length of 480 cm, a width of 190cm, and a height of 110 cm.
 The bottom of the car was completely flat, in keeping with Group C practice.

-The suspension was fully independent, with non-adjustable Bilstein shock absorbers all four-corners.
-The front setup was comprised of wide-based wishbones, working push-rods to spring damper units mounted horizontally across the centre of the car.
-In the back were vertical coil-springs mounted in units with uprights within the rear wheels.
+The suspension was fully independent, with non-adjustable Bilstein shock absorbers on all four corners.
+The front setup was comprised of wide-based wishbones, working push-rods to spring damper units mounted horizontally across the center of the car.
+In the back were vertical coil springs mounted in units with uprights within the rear wheels.

 Jaguar planned on producing 50 examples with a price of $1 million.
 This would possibly satisfy homologation requirements for a proposed GT class.
 Customers who intended on racing the cars were retained by Jaguar, prepared by Jaguar Sport, and brought to the races for the customers.

 Approximately 50 examples were built, but it is not known if that 50 figure was achieved.
 A further five examples were built for the Japanese market and fitted with seven-liter engines.